Unboxed-Software/solana-course/content/token22-metadata.md

     tokenUri,
   });
 ```
-as you know, all of these variables are already declared  and ready to use from before, so after that you `srx/index.ts` file should look like this
+As you know, all of these variables are already declared and ready to use from before, so after that you `srx/index.ts` file should look like this:

 ```ts
 import { clusterApiUrl, Connection } from '@solana/web3.js';